theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-08-01-WebMurders-1.md

 ![DextLab25dext](/images/1Homicide/dextLab25_2.png)

-What would have happened if the "mysql_real_escape" function had been used and the query had been constructed in the following way, as shown in the figure?
+What would have happened if the "mysql_real_escape" function had been used and the Query had been constructed in the following way, as shown in the figure?
 The "mysql_real_escape_string" function escapes the quotation mark, not by inserting the backslash character but by inserting a new quotation mark:

 ![DextLab22dext](/images/1Homicide/dextLab22.png)